meine-stadt-transparent/meine-stadt-transparent/readme.md

 Meine Stadt Transparent is now running at [localhost:7000](http://localhost:7000).

-**Before using this in production,** use a custom dotenv by setting `DOKER_COMPOSE_ENV` to the file's location, e.g. with `export DOKER_COMPOSE_ENV=/path/to/my/dotenv`.
+**Before using this in production** set proper config values in `config/.env`.
 Make sure that you at least changed `REAL_HOST` and `SECRET_KEY` to proper values.

 You can execute all the other commands from this readme by prepending them with `docker-compose exec django`.
-Note for advanced users: The python in the virtualenv is configured as entrypoint.
+Note for advanced users: `pipenv run` is configured as entrypoint.

 ## Manual Setup